 2. Child protection workers must complete Form 742 Referral for a Secure Care Arrangement, and provide accompanying information (care plan, provisional care plan and any other relevant assessments, including an exit plan for the child).
 This must be endorsed by the district director and forwarded to the Senior Manager Secure Care, via email to CPFrontdeskSecureCare prior to the consultation process.

 3. In consultation with district staff, a panel comprising the Director Secure Care, Senior Manager Secure Care, senior consultant psychologist and senior child protection worker (the secure care management team) will consider the referral and determine its appropriateness against the legislative threshold as well as against other factors, such as matching and the availability of a secure care bed.

 In addition to the legislative threshold, the referral consultation must address:

-4. If endorsed by the district director and the Director Secure Care, the secure care referral is forwarded to the Executive Director State-wide and South West for consideration.
+4. If endorsed by the district director and the Director Secure Care, the secure care referral is forwarded to the relevant Executive Director or Regional Executive Director for consideration.
 If not available, the Executive Director State-wide and South East has authority for making secure care arrangements.

 In urgent situations, the Director Secure Care has delegated authority to make a secure care arrangement.
 The proposal for a secure care arrangement is either approved or not approved.
 Consultation may occur between the district director, Director Secure Care and the Executive Director State-wide and South West if there is concern about the outcome of the referral.